 Need insurance for a converted barn?Get a quote!

 You need to find out what (if any) utilities are included on the site and how hard it will be to install them if required.
 Barns in more remote locations may be harder to service and normal supply lines may not be an option.
 Every new utility that you need to get installed will push up your conversion costs and may increase the time it takes to complete the project.
 You may be able to substitute some utilities with new technologies or alternative sources.
 Considering options that will also help to improve the energy consumption of your conversion is also likely to help you obtain the planning permission that you need, as planning authorities are under government instructions to promote more eco-friendly housing solutions.

 The types of materials and finishing products you will require will depend largely on how you intend to use or dispose of your property once the barn conversion is complete.
 If you plan to live in the property yourself and use it as your family home, then you are quite likely to want to use the best materials available on your budget.
 If you are intending to sell the property on once it is complete, then you may be able to make considerable savings by opting for less costly materials.
 In either case, it is important to keep to your budget as much as possible.
 If you deviate from the budget, it should (where possible) only be for things that will add equal or greater value to your property.

-After the initial outlay of the purchase price itself (which is likely to be one of the most significant costs), you will also need to anticipate things like professional and legal costs as well.
-The actual conversion costs will usually depend on the size of the barn in question, the specifications you are working to and the quality of the finishing materials you are planning to use.
+Ultimately, the actual conversion costs will depend on the size of the barn in question, the specifications you are working to and the quality of the finishing materials you are planning to use.
 Carrying out work yourself can help to reduce your costs, but is likely to increase the time taken until completion.